 Your veterinarian will continue to perform thorough physical exams on your senior dog.
 This includes taking your dog’s temperature and checking their body and muscle condition, skin, eyes, ears, nose, mouth, heart, lungs, gastrointestinal system, urinary system, brain, nerves, bones, joints, and lymph nodes.
 Now that your dog is in the senior life stage, tell your veterinarian about your dog’s mobility and activity at home.
 This will help detect early signs of orthopedic disease and arthritis.

-Below are some topics you’ll want to discuss with the veterinary team that are specific to your dog’s senior life stage.
+Below are some topics specific to your dog’s senior life stage you’ll want to discuss with the veterinary team.

 Your senior dog’s lifestyle and safety